LTLA/gesel-manuscript/paper.md

 Thanks to Chris Bolen, Alejandro Chibly, Brandon Kayser and Xiangnan Guan, for the scientific questions that motivated the development of this library;
 Hector Corrado Bravo, for his feedback on the uselessness of the early versions of the free-text search;
-and Allison Vuong and Luke Hoberecht, for recovering ATLL's scarf when he forgot it while thinking about the library design during the team dinner.
+and Allison Vuong and Luke Hoberecht, for recovering ATLL's scarf when he forgot it while thinking about the library design during a team dinner.

 # References